Astronomy Essentials

 Halley’s Comet orbits the sun on an average of every 76 years (the range is from 74 through 79 years due to perturbations of the planets).
 So, in most years, the comet is nowhere near when we sweep through its orbit, and when debris left behind by the comet enters our atmosphere to create Halley’s two meteor showers.

 Perhaps you saw Halley’s Comet when it returned last, in 1985/86.
 It has been observed since the year 240 BCE.
+Presently, the comet is traveling heading back toward the sun at about 0.6 miles a second (0.9 km/sec).

+In December of 2023, the comet reached its farthest point from the sun, which binds it in orbit.
+Then – pulled inexorably by the sun’s gravity – it curved around and is heading back toward the inner solar system again.
 Halley’s Comet will be back in 2061.
-Presently the comet is traveling away from the sun at about 0.6 miles a second (0.9 km/sec).
-In the year 2023, Halley’s Comet is beyond the orbit of Pluto.

-In November or December of 2023, the comet will reach its farthest point from the sun that binds it in orbit.
-Then – pulled inexorably by the sun’s gravity – it will curve around and head back toward the inner solar system again.

 While waiting for Halley’s Comet to return, watch for the next best thing: the Eta Aquariid meteor shower in early May.